LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    | ?- logtalk_load([file1, file2, ...], [debug(on)]).

-The compiler flag ``clean`` should be turned on whenever the debug flag is turned on at runtime.
+The :ref:`clean <flag_clean>` compiler flag should be turned on whenever the :ref:`debug <flag_debug>` flag is turned on at runtime.
 This is necessary because debug code would not be generated for files previously compiled in normal mode if there are no changes to the source files.

 After loading the debugger, we may check or enumerate, by backtracking, all loaded entities compiled in debug mode as follows: